 I believe we must work to preserve Social Security for our seniors and for future generations.
 As your Representative in Congress, I will fight to preserve existing Social Security benefits for senior citizens and to ensure the long-term solvency of Social Security.
 For generations, Americans have spent their working years paying into our country’s Social Security fund with their hard-earned tax dollars.
 It is imperative that our seniors and future beneficiaries receive the benefits they have been promised.

-I believe that before any substantial changes are made to Social Security, Congress needs to hold public hearings, allow public input and provide the American people with full transparency.
+Before any substantial changes are made to Social Security, Congress needs to hold public hearings, allow public input, and provide the American people with full transparency.
 These decisions should not be made behind closed doors or hastily thrown into legislation.

 Medicare & Medicaid